 Even better than just stepping away from the desk is doing something active.
 Schedule in some exercise – whether it’s going for a brisk walk or a more intense workout – and you’ll give your energy levels a boost.
 As well as allowing you to switch off from revision, exercise releases endorphins that can help to reduce stress and improve your mood.

-Sporticipate continues to run over the exam period so why not check out a free activity to keep you refreshed.
+Sporticipate has launched their exam de-stress timetable so why not check out a free activity to keep you refreshed?
 Check the timetable to find out what’s on offer.

 Do something you love